Lie-Poisson gauge theories and $\kappa$-Minkowski electrodynamics: Introduction

+whereas twisted or star derivations, although giving rise to a well defined differential calculus, might not reproduce the correct commutative limit (see for example \cite{Vitale:2012dz, Gere:2013uaa} where this point is analyzed in detail).

+In order to deal with this and other problems of NCG, in the above mentioned papers \cite{Kupriyanov:2020sgx, Kupriyanov:2020axe, Kupriyanov:2021aet, Kupriyanov:2022ohu} a different perspective is adopted: the very definition of gauge fields and gauge transformations is modified in such a way that not only the outcoming gauge theory reproduce the correct commutative limit but also, the gauge algebra close with respect to the underlying noncommutativity (namely, a homomorphism holds between the Lie algebra of gauge transformations and the noncommutative algebra of gauge parameters).

+To be precise, the whole construction is only performed in the semiclassical approximation where $\star$ commutators are replaced by Poisson brackets.
+Strictly speaking this means that spacetime stays commutative, but it becomes a Poisson manifold with non-trivial Poisson bracket among position coordinates.
+Gauge parameters in turn, which are spacetime functions, inherit such a non-trivial Poisson structure.
+It is therefore natural to require that they close under Poisson brackets.
+This implies a departure from the standard picture of NCG (and corresponding Poisson gauge theory) outlined above, the latter being recovered only for Moyal noncommutativity, namely constant Poisson brackets.

-In the present work we wish to add a few comments on the motivations for considering space-times with a non-trivial Poisson structure and argue that such structures are conceivable and worth to be studied beyond their relationship with noncommutative geometry.
+Before illustrating the new results of the present paper concerning $U(1)$ gauge theory on a Poisson manifold (the spacetime) of $\kappa$-Minkowski type,} we wish to add a few comments on the motivations for considering spacetimes with a non-trivial Poisson structure and argue that such structures are conceivable and worth to be studied beyond their relationship with noncommutative geometry.
 One interesting instance is obtained by identifying $\R^d$ with the dual, ${\mathfrak g}^*$, of some $d$-dimensional Lie algebra ${\mathfrak g}$. ${\mathfrak g}^*$ carries the coadjoint action of the group, whose orbits are homogenous spaces.
 There is a natural Poisson bracket on ${\mathfrak g}^*$, \be \langle \{\ell^i, \ell^j\}, X_k\rangle= f^{ij}_k \ee of Lie algebra type, which is non-degenerate on the orbits [the Lie-Kirillov-Souriau-Konstant bracket (LKSK)].
 Here $\langle\;,\;\rangle$ indicates the natural pairing between ${\mathfrak g}$ and ${\mathfrak g} ^*$, $f^{ij}_k$ are the structure constants of the Lie algebra, $X_k\in {\mathfrak g}$ and $\ell^i$ their duals, identified with coordinate functions on ${\mathfrak g}^*$.
 This point of view is perfectly compatible with the standard approach to translation invariant dynamics, where the carrier space of the dynamics is the homogenous space of either Poincar\'e or Galilei group, respectively quotiented with respect to the Lorentz or Euclidean subgroups.
 The induced LKSK is then trivial, being the dual of the translations commutator.